-- Agent $\overline{T}$ divides cake 2 into three equally-valued pieces; - Agents $T, 1, \overline{T}$ select a piece of cake 2 each, in that order.
+- Agent \overline{T} divides cake 2 into three equally-valued pieces; - Agents $T, 1, \overline{T}$ select a piece of cake 2 each, in that order.

-For an example, apply the procedure on the instance depicted in Figure 3.
+Have an example on the instance depicted in Figure 3.

 Theorem 7.
 The Selfridge-Conway protocol outputs an EF allocation for three agents.